 Improvements in Firefighting and Fire Departments in America

 A Dutch inventor named Jan Van der Heyden developed the first fire hose, which revolutionized the way fires were fought.
 Around the same time, the United States' first fire company went into service in Boston.
 That same year, Benjamin Franklin established the Union Fire Company in Philadelphia.
-Previously, it should be noted, George Washington was a volunteer firefighter in Alexandria, Virginia, even purchasing a new fire engine for the town.
+Previously, George Washington was a volunteer firefighter in Alexandria, Virginia, even purchasing a new fire engine for the town.
 This further adds to the long and intriguing history of those who fight fires.
 It would take a bit more time before fire departments became commonplace across the country.

 In fact, it wasn't until the Civil War that fire departments became a staple of communities throughout the nation.
 At that time, departments became fully funded by local, state, and federal governments.
 In other firefighting history, the first female firefighter was Molly Williams, who joined a fire department in New York City back in 1818.
 Today, firefighters are essential members of our society, and they deserve to be honored.
 While this is just a short version of the long history of firefighting, it's enough to consider when realizing the role that firefighters play in our communities, especially when honored by a custom firefighter challenge coin.

 Challenge coins represent courage and bravery, used to honor those who go above and beyond.
 This is precisely what makes them ideal for firefighters and fire departments across the world.
 They have become an ideal way to acknowledge those who risk their lives for the safety of others.
 Firefighter coins are a great way to give back and give thanks for the dedication and sacrifice that these men and women make on a daily basis.